 I mentioned that Anchorage is a diverse city with some fantastic fusion cuisines.
-For Vietnamese food, eat at Pho Lena, for awesome Mexican tacos stop by Serano’s Grill, and don’t miss Hula Hands for Hawai’ian.
+For Vietnamese food, eat at Pho Lena, for awesome Mexican tacos, stop by Serano’s Grill, and don’t miss Hula Hands for Hawai’ian.

 17. Eat Baked Alaska and Other Sweets

 One thing unique to Alaska’s coffee scene is our drive-through coffee huts.
-You can’t miss them as they are literally on every single corner – so drive up to one and check them out.
+You can’t miss them as they are on every corner – so drive up to one and check them out.
 If you happen to see Perk Up, they are a local favorite.

 Things to do for the Party Monsters

-20. Drink Cocktails Inspired by Alaska
+21. Drink Cocktails Inspired by Alaska

-The locals tend to drink spirits as quickly as they are produced, but keep an eye on the local menus for cocktails made with local liquor, or head to the Anchorage Distillery for a tour, or buy spirits from Goldrush liquor for some hotel cocktails.
+The locals tend to drink spirits as quickly as they are produced, but keep an eye on the local menus for cocktails made with local liquor, or head to the Anchorage Distillery for a tour or buy spirits from Goldrush liquor for some hotel cocktails.

-21. Visit a World Famous Bar
+22. Visit a World Famous Bar

-22. Dance to Live Music
+23. Dance to Live Music

-23. Attend a Drag Show
+24. Attend a Drag Show

-If you’re part of or an ally of the LBGTQ+ community, then head down to Mad Myrna’s for one of the best drag shows in the country!
+If you’re part of or an ally of the LBGTQ+ community, head down to Mad Myrna’s for one of the best drag shows in the country!
 The bartenders are great, and it is always a welcoming atmosphere.
 Myrna’s has three areas, the main bar room with games, a room for the drag shows and other events, and a dance floor with local DJs playing dance and pop music.

 Things to do for View Seekers

-25. Get the Best Cityscape Views
+25. Get the Best Skyline View

 Local Tip: At Pt.
 Woronzoff you can see airplanes taking off and landing as they fly right over your head and out into the inlet, making it a wonderful spot for photographs and airplane lovers.

-26. Drinks with a View
+26. Get Drinks with a View

-If you prefer to take your view with a drink in hand, then head to the Crow’s Nest at the top of the Captain Cook Hotel for cocktails with views overlooking the entire downtown region.
+If you prefer to take your view with a drink in hand, head to the Crow’s Nest at the top of the Captain Cook Hotel for cocktails overlooking the entire downtown region.
 If you enjoy beer, then head to the deck of 49th State Brewery for views overlooking the inlet.

-27. Take a Scenic Road Trip
+27. Take a Scenic Road Trip and Alyeska Tram!

 Things to do for Adventure Seekers

-28. Experience 17 Wild Adventures Near Anchorage
+33. Experience 17 More Wild Adventures Near Anchorage

-If you are looking for wild adventures, then head over to my post covering 17 outdoor activities in Anchorage.
+If you are looking for wild adventures, head to my post covering 17 outdoor activities in Anchorage.
 I talk about the places for hiking, biking, kayaking, rafting, fishing, camping, skiing, sledding, and more!
 This guide is perfect for those adrenaline junkies!